eurisko-us/eurisko-us.github.io/_pages/resources.md

 <br><br>Before you submit your assignment, make sure that your code runs, follows the <a class="body" href="https://eurisko-us.github.io/resources/#coding-commandments">coding commandments</a>, and satisfies ALL the requirements outlined in the assignment!

-<br><br>Assignments requiring written text or math should be done in LaTeX using the <a class="body" href="https://www.overleaf.com/read/wjmgkxpccvpj">Eurisko assignment template</a>.

 <!--
 <br><br>